-- 51. On the basis of the analysis in paragraphs 38-50, the Board could consider whether some identifiable intangible assets acquired in a business combination could be included within goodwill.
-The following possible approaches have been identified on the basis of feedback and suggestions from stakeholders: - (a) allowing specified intangible assets such as customer relationships,brands and non-competition agreements to be included within goodwill; - (b) requiring recognition of only those intangible assets that have been recognised in the acquired entity's financial statements; - (c) allowing or requiring to be included in goodwill those identifiable intangible assets that would not have been recognised in financial statements if generated internally; - (d) allowing all identifiable intangible assets that do not meet the contractual-legal criterion to be included within goodwill; - (e) categorising intangible assets into wasting assets and organically-replaced intangible assets and in a business combination requiring recognition of only wasting assets; or - (f) allowing some indefinite-lived intangible assets to be included within goodwill. - 52.
-The approaches listed in paragraphs 51(a)-51(e) would lead to the following problems: - (a) most of those approaches would create 'rules' undermining the principles-based framework of IFRS Standards. - (b) some of those approaches involve a fundamental reconsideration of the requirements in IFRS Standards on accounting for intangible assets, and hence would require a major project. - (c) some of those approaches would create an artificial distinction between accounting for purchase of assets and accounting for a business combination.
+- 53. On the basis of the analysis in paragraphs 40-52, the IASB considered whether some identifiable intangible assets acquired in a business combination could be included within goodwill.
+The staff identified the approaches set out in paragraph 4 on the basis of feedback and suggestions from stakeholders. - 54.
+The approaches listed in paragraphs 4(a)-4(e) would lead to the following problems: - (a) most of those approaches would create 'rules' undermining the principles-based framework of IFRS Standards. - (b) some of those approaches involve a fundamental reconsideration of the requirements in IFRS Standards on accounting for intangible assets, and hence would require a major project. - (c) some of those approaches would create an artificial distinction between accounting for purchase of assets and accounting for a business combination.

-- (d) all approaches undermine the predictive value of financial information because they would commingle in goodwill intangible assets with different characteristics. - (e) some approaches would take away relevant information from users of financial statements because assets such as internally-developed software, research and development would not be recognised separately from goodwill. - (f) all approaches would cause intangible assets with a finite life to be included within goodwill increasing the pressure on impairment testing of goodwill and a need for considering amortisation of goodwill.
-However, investors have consistently maintained that amortisation of goodwill does not provide any useful information. - (g) most of those approaches give rise to some significant subsequent accounting issues, such as how to account for subsequent disposal or impairment of an asset that is included in goodwill. - 53.
-Consequently, the staff do not recommend the approaches listed in paragraphs 51(a)-51(e).
-In the staff's view, the Board could realistically consider allowing some indefinite-lived intangible assets to be included within goodwill.
-See paragraphs 54-68.
+- (d) all approaches undermine the predictive value of financial information because they would commingle in goodwill intangible assets with different characteristics. - (e) some approaches would take away relevant information from users of financial statements because assets such as internally-developed software, research and development would not be recognised separately from goodwill. - (f) all approaches would cause intangible assets with a finite life to be included within goodwill, increasing the pressure on impairment testing of goodwill and possibly leading to a need to consider amortisation of goodwill.
+However, investors have consistently maintained that amortisation of goodwill does not provide any useful information. - (g) most of those approaches give rise to some significant subsequent accounting issues, such as how to account for subsequent disposal or impairment of an asset that is included in goodwill. - 55.
+Consequently, the staff did not recommend the approaches listed in paragraphs 4(a)-4(e).

-Allowing some indefinite-lived intangible assets to be included within goodwill
+Allowing some intangible assets with indefinite useful life to be included within goodwill